cjohansen/.emacs.d/README.md

- * I recommend starting with a blank emacs + [Technomancy's better-defaults package](https://github.com/technomancy/better-defaults), and then dig through this repo for useful nuggets.
+ * I recommend starting with a blank emacs + [Technomancy's better-defaults package](https://github.com/technomancy/better-defaults), and then dig through this repo for useful nuggets, instead of forking it directly.

  * The key bindings are optimized for a norwegian keyboard layout.